Equity, Diversity, and Human Rights

 SOCI 1015E Understanding Society

-27 credits from courses in Categories 2, 3, 4 and 5, with at least 6 credits from each of the 4 categories:
+21 credits from courses in Categories 2, and 3 with at least 6 credits from each category:

 Notes:

-- In order to get a BA, students must include 6 credits in linguistic awareness, 6 credits of Indigenous content, and 6 credits in the Sciences if not part of the other minor or second major.
-Eligible courses are available at the 1000, 2000, 3000 and 4000 levels and students should take them at the appropriate time in their studies.
+- To get a BA, students must include 6 credits in linguistic awareness, 6 credits in Indigenous content, and 6 credits in the Sciences if not part of the other minor or second major.
+Eligible courses are available at the 1000, 2000, 3000 and 4000 levels, and students should take them at the appropriate time in their studies.

 - Students must complete a minimum of a minor (24 credits) or a second major (42 credits) from among their elective credits.

-- Students may not exceed 42 credits at the 1000 or 9100 level in their degree program.
+- Students may not exceed 42 credits in their degree program at the 1000 or 9100 level.

-- For a double major in Sociology and Criminology students must take 6 SOCI credits to replace SOCI 1015.
-Courses cannot be double counted between two Majors
+- For a double major in Sociology and Equity, Diversity and Human Rights OR Criminology and Equity, Diversity and Human Rights, students must take 9 SOCI credits to replace SOCI 1015 and SOCI 2127.
+Courses cannot be double-counted between two Majors

 Bachelor of Arts (General) in Equity, Diversity and Human Rights